Rakibul25/-100daysofcode-mobile_app-/README.md

 ### Day 12
 Learning the basic of CRUD, and how it works with firebase.
 #### Visiting family and taking a vacation for Eid.
 I'll get started on it as soon as I can.
+### Day 13
+Designed insert page.
+How to move from one page to another with intent.